-Once approved, the Committee Chair/Dissertation Director (Advisor), must sign the "Advisor/Co-PI Attestation Form" as well as the "Scientific/Scholarly Review Attestation for Human Subjects Research" form, (for all Human Research Protocols). \The Dissertation Director can approve for both the "Advisor" and the "Scientific Reviewer," for student protocols.
-These forms are required to be uploaded into the eIRB portal, (along with "Departmental Attestation" Approval), prior to eIRB submission.
+Once approved, the Committee Chair/Dissertation Director (Advisor), must sign the "Advisor/Co-PI Attestation Form" as well as the "Scientific/Scholarly Review Attestation for Human Subjects Research" form, (for all Human Research Protocols, not for the DOHR form). \The Dissertation Director can approve for both the "Advisor" and the "Scientific Reviewer," for student protocols. \ These forms are required to be uploaded into the eIRB portal, along with the "Department Attestation" Approval, prior to eIRB submission. \Department approval comes from the COPH ADR Office. (\The DOHR form only requires the Advisor Attestation.)